pr1metine/devtools-ccsc/README.md

+# CCS C Dev Tools
+Provides a set of tools for PIC MCU development using the CCS C compiler.
+These tools entail:

+- A Language Server based on the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/overviews/lsp/overview/)
-# A LSP Server for the CCS C Compiler
+- A Parser for the C language based on Tree Sitter
+- A VS Code extension

 ## Features
 ### Must haves